 Graduate of Karen’s program

 Before I started Karen’s program, school was so painful.
 It was obvious to everyone that I couldn’t read, because whenever it was my turn to read in class, I couldn’t do it.
-I felt so judged.
+I felt so judged and so stupid.
 I didn’t know what was wrong with me.
 Why couldn’t I read like everyone else?

 When it came time to do homework, I often cried because it was so hard.
-It was like a nightly breakdown.
+I had so many breakdowns.

-Then I learned that I have dyslexia, and that’s when I met Karen.
+I eventually learned that I have dyslexia, and that’s when I met Karen.

-On the day that we first met, I stood outside Karen’s front door and looked at a big sign with lots of words on it, hanging on her porch.
-I asked my mom to read it to me, because I couldn’t read it myself.
+On the day we first met, I stood outside Karen’s front door.
+I looked at a big sign hanging on her porch and asked my mom to read it to me because, at the time, I couldn’t read it myself.
 It said things like, “Be kind and generous” and “It’s never too late.”
-Those words were too hard for me to read when I first started Karen’s program.

-It was easy to talk to Karen and we became good friends.
+Karen and I clicked right away.
+It was so easy to talk to her, and and it was clear that she understood me.
+Over time, as she tutored me, we became good friends.
 I felt safe with her, and I knew I didn’t have to hide or pretend.
-Over the years that we worked together, Karen came to know me well and helped me through many difficult times.
+Karen came to know me well and has helped me through many difficult times.

-At the end of Karen’s program, I told her, “You know that sign on the patio?
-When I came to you, my mom had to read it to me.
-But now I can read it for myself.”
+At the end of Karen’s program, I told her, “You know that sign on your patio?
+When I first came to you, I couldn’t read it.
+My mom had to read it to me.
+Now I can read it for myself!"

 Then I stood up and read that sign out loud in front of Karen and my mom.
-All three of us cried our hearts out together.
-It was such a special moment!
-This program has changed my life.
+All three of us cried because it was such a special moment!